bobbingwide/oik-unloader/README.md

 Prototype version developed as part of a performance improvement project.

 ## Changelog
+# 0.1.0
+* Changed: Support deactivation of Network Activated plugins in WordPress Multi Site #4

 # 0.0.1
 * Changed: Plugin selection list implemented using checkboxes
 * Changed: Create mu-plugins folder if required
-* Changed: Respect WPMU_PLUIN_DIR value locating mu-plugins folder
+* Changed: Respect WPMU_PLUGIN_DIR value locating mu-plugins folder

 # 0.0.0
 * Added: Brand new plugin. includes/oik-unloader-mu.php will only be installed in mu-plugins if the folder exists.
 * Tested: With WordPress 5.8.1
-* Tested: With Gutenberg 11.7
+* Tested: With Gutenberg 11.7.0
 * Tested: With PHP 8.0

 ## Further reading